PaperMC/PaperDocs/source/server/getting-started.rst

 ~~~~~~~~~~~~

 Paper requires **Java 8** or newer to run.
 It should run fine on newer versions
-as well, such as Java 10, but certain plugins may have issues.
+as well, such as Java 11, but certain plugins may have issues.
+Generally, LTS
+versions of Java are best supported, though you may have luck on newer versions.

 Migrating From Vanilla
 ~~~~~~~~~~~~~~~~~~~~~~